 Change the way you live with your dog.
-Enjoying off leash hiking, visits to the beach, patio lunches and more.
-Get started with a private training package or get your dog signed up for training camp.
-My Training Programs will give you a dog that is respectful, confident, and well behaved in any situation.
-We achieve this level of training by using a proven clear communication system, maxiumizing the dogs motivation, while also meeting their physical exercise and mental stimulation needs.
-As a result the dogs are able to live side by side with their owners.
+Enjoying hiking, visits to the beach, patio lunches and more.
+Get started with a or get your dog signed up for .
+My Training Programs will give you a dog that is respectful, confident, and well behaved .
+We achieve this level of training by using a proven clear communication system, maximizing the dog’s motivation, while also meeting their physical exercise and mental stimulation needs.
+As a result, the dogs are able to live side by side with their owners.

 Frequently Asked Questions

 Everyone should feel comfortable with their training program.
 I have laid out the core concepts of my training system here on the website.
 Some people want more than that.
 They want to know exactly what we will be doing in each session.
-I do no offer cookie cutter dog training that drags a dog though a pre set system.
+I do no offer cookie cutter dog training that drags a dog though a preset system.
 All my programs are custom made for you and your dog.
-We will go though the steps at a pace that is appropriate for both of you.
+We will go through the steps at a pace that is appropriate for both of you.
 Here I am going to address some of the common questions I get that apply to all situations.
-If after checking out the website you still have questions please book a consultation here.
-I can meet you and your dog and then give you a overview of what we will be doing in private training or training camp.
+If after checking out the website you still have questions please send us an email with details about your dog, goals, and any questions you might have.

 What kind of dogs do you work with?

 All ages, breeds, mixes, and sizes are welcome!
 Write down your goals for your dog and then let’s exceed them!
 I specialize in off leash control and being able to live with your dog on the beautiful central coast.
 Proper puppy foundation is one of my passions and I can help you avoid so may problems if you start as soon as your dog comes home.